 Lost and Found

-Individuals finding “lost” items should turn in those items to the campus Main Office.
+Individuals finding “lost” items should turn in those items to Student Services.
 Items are kept in a “lost and found” area for 30 days.
-It is the student’s responsibility to check with the campus Main Office to see if a lost item has been found and returned.
+It is the student’s responsibility to check with Student Services to see if a lost item has been found and returned.

 Moraine Park is not responsible or liable for any damage that may occur to vehicles when parked in district lots.